w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 The `/shop` command is important in the progression of new starters and professional players.
 The shop has basic items that many players use every day.
 What is in the shop can sometimes change every few months, but you can see what is currently available with `/shop view`.

-There are 2 types of shops you can check via `/shop view`.
+There are 2 types of shops you can check via `/shop view`, both of the shops have certain options that will rotate every 6 hours.

 ### <font color =b32d2d> Coin Shop</font>
 <br>